Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 `products.php`: Returns all the products
 - Method: **GET**

-`prodcuts.php`: Create a new product
+`products.php`: Create a new product
 - Method: **POST**
 - Body parameter: ...